adamsilver/fdpb/01-Register.md

 - They are hard to read due to poor contrast and small text
 - Like placeholders, they may be mistaken for a value

-I've counted nine problems in total, which you can read about in Floating Labels Are Problematic[^].
+I've counted nine problems in total, which you can read about in Floating Labels Are Problematic[^3].

 Decluttering a UI is a noble goal.
 But only when we declutter the superfluous; not the essential.
 Labels are essential, and in some cases so are hints.